Textualize/rich/README.md

 **Note:** This library is currently work in progress.
-Documentation and tests are in progress...
+Documentation and tests are coming.

 # Rich